bobowitz/15666-game1/README.md

 How Your Asset Pipeline Works:

 I wrote a program called asset_converter that reads in a png image and converts the contents to palette and tile data.
-The data is stored in the same format in memory as it would be in the PPU466, and then is written directly to a chunked file which is then read directly into the same structures in memory.
+The first column of the png is reserved for palettes, and the rest is tile data.
+The data gets stored in the same format in memory as it would be in the PPU466, and then is written directly to a chunked file which is then read directly into the same structures in memory.
+Backgrounds are generated on-the-fly.

 How To Play: